instructor-ai/instructor/docs/index.md

 You can also check out our [cookbooks](./examples/index.md) and [concepts](./concepts/models.md) to learn more about how to use Instructor.

+??? info "Make sure you've installed the dependencies for your specific client"

+    To keep the bundle size small, `instructor` only ships with the OpenAI client.
+You can install the rest with the following:

+    1. Anthropic : `pip install instructor[anthropic]`
+    2. Google Generative AI: `pip install instructor[google-generativeai]`
+    3. Vertex AI: `pip install instructor[vertexai]`
+    4. Cohere: `pip install instructor[cohere]`
+    5. Litellm: `pip install instructor[litellm]`
+    6. Mistral: `pip install instructor[mistralai]`

 Now, let's see Instructor in action with a simple example:

 ### Using OpenAI